318 Tips To Succeed At Online Dating

 - Not every male or female is wired in this manner.
 However, as I said above, I believe this kind of chemistry can add a lot of joy, romance, and fun to a love relationship.

-On another date, a woman and I spoke about how important chemistry was to us when we sat down for dinner.
+On a date I had some time ago, a woman and I spoke about how important chemistry was to us when we sat down for dinner.

 We determined and shared that “the chemistry” was there for for both of us.
-The evening was super and we are now dating.
+The evening was super and we dated for quite a while.

-I strongly suggest that daters begin the date with a discussion about the presence or absence of this essential chemistry.
+I suggest that some daters benefit from including a discussion about the presence or absence of this essential chemistry early on in the dating process.

 If it is not there for both of you, shake hands, wish each other luck and walk away to date another day.

-I know that some people, including my colleagues who are therapists, will find this to be crass, shallow and perhaps even unfair.
+I know that some people, including my colleagues who are therapists, will find the above to to be crass, shallow and perhaps even unfair.
 I just don’t agree.

-Again, if so many internet daters mention chemistry as being important, why not determine whether it is there or not there.
+Again, if so many internet daters mention chemistry as being important, why not determine whether it is there or not there early on.

-By the way, you can probably determine whether or not there is chemistry by a Zoom conference, Facetime or another audio visual app.
+By the way, you may be able to determine whether or not there is chemistry by a Zoom conference, Facetime or another audio visual app.
 These approaches can save you a lot of time, money, and energy.
+So, give this some thought if the chemistry factor is important to you.

 Stress Management for Online Daters